 Unlike ad-based revenue models, this approach allows creators to retain full ownership and control.

-Decentralized Autonomous Organizations (DAOs) are governance structures powered by smart contracts, allowing communities to manage protocols, assets, or projects without centralized control.
+Decentralized Autonomous Organizations (DAOs) are governance systems powered by smart contracts, enabling communities to manage protocols, assets, or projects without central control.

-Members hold governance tokens, which grant them the right to vote on proposals, funding decisions, and system upgrades.
+Members hold governance tokens, which give them the right to vote on proposals, funding choices, and system updates.

-Participating in DAOs has become a unique way to earn DeFi passive income by contributing time, capital, or technical expertise.
+Being part of DAOs has become a unique way to earn DeFi passive income by contributing time, capital, or technical skills.

 How it works: